How to Apply

 - During admission reviews, first consideration may be given to Arkansas residents.
 Highly qualified applicants from out-of-state are strongly encouraged to apply and may successfully compete for admission.
 The Program is committed to admitting and graduating qualified candidates from diverse groups.

 - The application cycle for the Physician Assistant Program is now closed.
+It will open up again on April 27, 2017.

 - Applicants are strongly encouraged to submit their applications as early as possible and then forward any updated information to the College of Health Professions Admissions Office as coursework becomes completed or additional direct patient care is obtained.